COOK: Recipe for the Perfect Hummus

 I take my hummus seriously.
-I don’t like the commercially prepared ones – especially after experiencing hummus made in a Middle Eastern restaurants.
-Restaurant versions always seem smoother and creamier than my homemade recipe which is coarse and grainy.
+I don’t like the commercially prepared ones – especially after experiencing hummus made in Middle Eastern restaurants.
+Restaurant versions always seem smoother and creamier than my homemade recipe which has been coarse and grainy.

 Not anymore.
 I have discovered the secret.